ndhanushkodi/cluster-peering-demo/1.14-non-default-partitions/README.md

 ### Non default partition to non-default partition peering, without a flat network
-1. Deploy 2 clusters on GKE and 2 clusters on EKS using the consul-k8s terraform.
-This will ensure the clusters on GKE have the network requirements for partitions, and the clusters on EKS have the network requirements for partitions.
-We will deploy 2 partitions in GKE and 2 partitions in EKS.
-1. Make sure the GKE clusters don't have PSPs
+1. Deploy 4 K8s clusters.
+Currently, I've not made sure this config supports PSPs.
-1. Deploy a default partition in dc 1 using dc1-server-ap.yaml on GKE
+1. Deploy a default partition in dc 1 using dc1-server-ap.yaml cluster 1.
-2. Copy the ca cert and ca key secrets over to the second cluster on GKE.
+2. Copy the ca cert and ca key secrets and the partition token secret over to the cluster 2.
 Edit the values file dc1-client-ap.yaml to point to your own ca cert and key.
+(Follow admin partitions docs to set up your client partition)
-3. Deploy a non-default partition in dc1 using dc1-client-ap.yaml on the second GKE cluster.
+3. Deploy a non-default partition in dc1 using dc1-client-ap.yaml on cluster 2.
-4. Do the same as steps 1-3 on EKS, using dc2-server-ap.yaml and dc2-client-ap.yaml.
+4. Do the same as steps 1-3 on clusters 3 and 4, using dc2-server-ap.yaml and
+   dc2-client-ap.yaml.
+4. Deploy the mesh.yml and proxydefaults.yml in the default partition in dc1 and default partition in dc2.
-5. Deploy the acceptor.yml on the non-default partition in GKE.
+5. Deploy the acceptor.yml on the non-default partition in dc1.
-6. Deploy dialer.yml, backend.yml, and exported-svc.yml on the non-default
+6. Deploy dialer.yml, backend.yml, intention.yml and exported-svc.yml on the non-default
-   partition in EKS.
+   partition in dc2. (edit intention.yml and exported-svc.yml with your peer and partition names)
-7. Deploy frontend.yml on the non-default partition in GKE.
+7. Deploy frontend.yml on the non-default partition in dc 1.
-8. Exec onto the frontend app, and curl localhost:1234 to see a response from the backend app from EKS!
+8. Exec onto the frontend app, and curl localhost:1234 to see a response from the backend app!
+You can also use tproxy with this by removing the explicit upstream and dialing backend using http://backend.virtual.default.ns.ekspart2.ap.api.peer.consul.